Poker Quiz! Facing an All-in on the Bubble With Q♦Q♥...

 DECISION POINT:

 You are 8-handed on the bubble in a Tournament where blinds are 3,500/7,000 with a big blind ante.
 It folds to you in MP2 and you raise to 17,000 with Q♦Q♥.
-Everyone folds to the Big Blind, who has more chips than you, goes all-in.
-Action is on you, what do you do here?
+Everyone folds to the Big Blind, who has more chips than you, and they move all-in.

 PRO ANSWER: We are playing in a mid stakes online tournament.
 It is the exact bubble with 153 players remaining and 152 getting paid.
 The payout structure is relatively standard with the minimum cash being a little less than double the buy-in and the top three spots awarding a majority of the prize pool.